 The copy feature allows fast copying of settings.
 This means the setting for one parameter page can be applied to another page.

 Reset

-Press to reset (i.e. set to simple default values) the parameter settings on the current parameter page or press to reset the parameter settings on every parameter page.
+Press to reset (i.e. set to simple default values) the parameter settings on the current parameter page or press to reset the entire patch and parameter settings on every parameter page.

 Randomise